unixorn/cd-gitroot/README.md

 # cd-gitroot

 ## Synopsis
-zsh plugin to change directory to git repository root directory
+cd-gitroot is a zsh plugin to change directory to a git repository's root directory

 Inspired by [id:hitode909 blog post](http://hitode909.hatenablog.com/entry/20100211/1265879271).

 ## How to set up

-### Manually install
+### Manual install

-Put cd-gitroot and _cd-gitroot files somewhere in your $fpath and add the following line to your .zshrc:
+Put cd-gitroot and _cd-gitroot files somewhere in your `$fpath` and add the following line to your `.zshrc`:

 ```
 autoload -Uz cd-gitroot